-When Lanphier first heard about advisory services, it sounded to her like a buzzword; but after attending the Partner Summit, she felt differently.
+When Lanphier first heard about advisory services, it sounded like a buzzword to her.
+But after attending the Partner Summit, she felt differently.
 Now, advisory services sounded like it would address some of the problems her firm was facing.
-She was concerned however, that transitioning to an advisory service model was going to require a lot of time to setup and implement — and time was not a resource her firm had in abundance.
+She was concerned, however, that transitioning to an advisory service model was going to require a lot of time to set up and implement — and time was not a resource her firm had in abundance.

-To address this, Lanphier signed up the firm for an advisory-centric software program and platform in August 2016, and by the end of the year, all existing clients had been moved to maintenance agreements — a relationship-centric model of billing.
-More importantly, there was almost no push back from clients.
-Indeed, to Lanphier’s surprise, it turned out being a whole lot easier to move clients to an advisory model.
+To address this, Lanphier signed up the firm for an advisory-centric content and consulting solution in August 2016, and by the end of the year, all existing clients had been moved to maintenance agreements — a relationship-centric model of billing.
+More importantly, there was almost no pushback from clients.
+To Lanphier’s surprise, it turned out to be a lot easier to move clients to an advisory model.

 Since adopting the new model, the firm has continued to refine its advisory services.
-While the new technology and the advice from the Partner Summits helped Lanphier understand how to package the firm’s services, she now feels the firm had been heading in the direction of advisory services all along, but needed the tools and roadmap to finally get there.
+While the new technology and the advice from the Partner Summits helped Lanphier understand how to package the firm’s services, she now feels the firm had been heading in the direction of advisory services all along — they just needed the tools and roadmap to finally get there.

 Having a model that has standardized and streamlined their processes has given the firm the resources to efficiently deliver the kind of advisory services needed, while creating an individualized experience for each client.
-In fact, after transitioning to an advisory practice, the firm’s concept of the ideal client has evolved too.
-Now, Lanphier seeks a relatively small and owner-manager business with fewer than 100 employees that doesn’t have a CFO.
-Further, firm clients are local, national, and some even have an international presence (leveraging Lanphier’s background in international tax from Deloitte).
+In fact, after transitioning to an advisory practice, the firm’s concept of the ideal client has evolved, too.
+Now, Lanphier seeks a relatively small and owner-manager business with fewer than 100 employees that don’t have a CFO.
+Further, firm clients are local and national, and some even have an international presence, leveraging Lanphier’s background in international tax from Deloitte.

-In fact, Lanphier whole outlook on what skills and expertise were needed to succeed in an advisory practice has changed.
-Now, she says, it’s less about the technical tax knowledge and more about “creating a process and system to deliver basic knowledge to clients.
+In fact, Lanphier’s whole outlook on what skills and expertise were needed to succeed in an advisory practice has changed.
+Now, she says, it’s less about the technical tax knowledge and more about “creating a process and system to deliver basic knowledge to clients.”

 “It’s really been about taking the more basic principles that impact everyone who’s in business, basically, and creating a process and a system by which we just deliver that consistently to them,” she adds.